Health & Safety FAQs

 Mayflower Wind recognizes that battery storage is an exciting technology that has significant economic and environmental benefits.
 Our analysis indicates that dedicated storage facilities physically closest to load sources, matching needed durations (such as urban neighborhoods or institutional campuses), would better serve peak support needs than storage systems co-located with offshore wind projects.

-Does the landfall cable installation, when completed, expose human beings and living things to any kind of dangerous emissions operational?
+Do the export cables expose human beings and living things to any kind of dangerous emissions?

 Do the transformers in your substations use PCB's or other hazardous materials?